 Dog Grooming Products for Trimming Dog Nails

 Make sure that you use the right trimmers for your dog when clipping dog nails.
 There are a number of nail trimmers available in the market such as the guillotine type and the scissors type.
 Using a high quality, safe tool will insure that you don’t hurt your dog while clipping her nails.

 Guillotine Dog Nail Clippers are usually the easiest to use in dogs.
 I like the kind that has a stopper, to keep you from cutting the nail too short.
-The scissors type nail clipper is often used to trim a long toenail that curls in a circle.
+This is another scissors type nail clipper, often used to trim a long toenail that curls in a circle.

 Another option is the new pet nail grinder which grinds your dog nails to the desired length.
 Some dog owners have found that their dogs are calmer using a nail grinder, than when using clippers for their nails.

 Calming Your Dog To Clip His Nails

-Some dogs may sit happily on your lap without need of restraining, but a nervous dog will definitely be a lot to hold when you trim dog nails.
+Some dogs may sit happily on your lap without need of restraining, but a nervous dog will definitely be a lot to hold when you are trimming dog nails.